Connall1234/ci-project-three-for-submission/README.md

 You’ll get an option to play the game again if it comes to an end.
 This will restart the game if you wish.
 It is also able to handle input data that is not valid and keep going until it gets the correct data.

+You will also get a goodbye message if you choose to leave.

 ![End game](assets/images/feat-show-end-game.png)

 ![Goodbye!](assets/images/feat-end-game-goodbye.png)